scintill/macos-server-apns-certs/README.md

 # Requirements

-* macOS (tested on Catalina) and the macOS Server app 5.10 from Mac App Store
+* macOS (tested on Catalina) and the macOS Server app 5.10 downloaded from the Mac App Store

 # Creating the certificate requests

-1. Install macOS Server 5.10
+By "requests" in the plural, I mean for com.apple.calendar, com.apple.mail, etc., on one server.
+You may only care about mail or something, but we just get them all.

+1. Download macOS Server 5.10 from the Mac App Store, if you haven't already.
+It is not necessary to open or configure anything in it, just have it available in `/Applications`.
+1. If you've previously generated different certificates:
+	* **Copy the certificates and private keys somewhere else(!)**
+	* run `make clean` to erase the old data and start clean for the next certificates.
 1. Configure
 	* `echo -n yourHostName > config/hostname` (the hostname you give here is displayed in the certificates portal webpage)
 	* `echo -n yourAppleID@example.com > config/username` (you should probably use one you've purchased macOS Server with, but I haven't tried whether they require that)